Cristiano Ronaldo: 2003–2007: Development and breakthrough

-Ronaldo made his debut as a substitute in a 4–0 home win over Bolton Wanderers in the Premier League on 16 August 2003.
+Ronaldo made his debut for United as a substitute in a 4–0 win over Bolton Wanderers in the Premier League on 16 August 2003.
 His performance earned praise from Best, who hailed it as "undoubtedly the most exciting debut" he had ever seen.
-Ronaldo scored his first goal for Manchester United with a free-kick in a 3–0 win over Portsmouth on 1 November.
-On 15 May 2004, in a victory against Aston Villa, Ronaldo scored the opening goal and later received the first red card of his career.
-Ronaldo ended his first season in English football with a trophy, scoring the opening goal in United's 3–0 win over Millwall in the 2004 FA Cup Final.
-BBC pundit Alan Hansen described him as the star of the final.
-The British press had been critical of Ronaldo during the season for his "elaborate" step-overs in trying to beat opponents, but teammate Gary Neville said he was "not a show pony, but the real thing", and predicted he would become a world-class player.
+Ronaldo scored his first goal for the club from a free kick in a 3–0 win over Portsmouth on 1 November.
+On 15 May 2004, he scored the opening goal in a victory against Aston Villa, and received the first red card of his career.
+He finished his first season in England with a trophy, scoring the opening goal in United's 3–0 win over Millwall in the 2004 FA Cup Final.

-"He has got the tricks and party pieces, we know that, but they're not much good unless there is something at the end of it all.
-We still have to remember, of course, that the lad is only 19 years of age.
-Considering that, you have to say he has got massive talent.
-His feet are mesmerising at times, and if he can couple that with some consistently good crossing, the future looks frightening."

-— —Former BBC pundit Alan Hansen commenting on Ronaldo after his first season.

-At the start of 2005, Ronaldo played two of his best matches of the 2004–05 season, producing a goal and an assist against Aston Villa and scoring twice against rivals Arsenal.
-Ronaldo won his second trophy in English football, the Football League Cup, after scoring the third goal in United's 4–0 final win over Wigan Athletic.
+At the start of the 2004–05 season, Ronaldo provided a goal and an assist against Aston Villa and scored twice against Arsenal.
+He won his second trophy in English football, the Football League Cup, after scoring the third goal in United's 4–0 final win over Wigan Athletic.
 During his third season in England, Ronaldo was involved in several incidents.
-Ronaldo clashed with a teammate, striker Ruud van Nistelrooy, who took offence at the winger's showboating style of play.
-Following the 2006 FIFA World Cup, in which he was involved in an incident where club teammate Wayne Rooney was sent off, Ronaldo publicly asked for a transfer, lamenting the lack of support he felt he had received from the club over the incident.
-United denied the possibility of him leaving the club.
-Although his World Cup altercation with Rooney resulted in Ronaldo being booed throughout the 2006–07 season, it proved to be his break-out year, as he broke the 20-goal barrier for the first time and won his first Premier League title.
+He clashed with his teammate Ruud van Nistelrooy, who took offence at Ronaldo's showboating style of play.
+During the 2006 FIFA World Cup, Ronaldo was involved in an incident which resulted in his club teammate Wayne Rooney being sent off.
+Afterwards, Ronaldo publicly asked for a transfer, saying that United had not supported him during the incident.
+United denied his request.
+Although his World Cup altercation with Rooney resulted in Ronaldo being booed throughout the 2006–07 season, he scored 20 league goals for the first time as United won the Premier League title.